 Chopta is the biggest tourist attraction close to Deoria Tal.
 In fact, Deoria is considered as a tourist attraction at Chopta and a trip to both these places is combined togeter.
 So let me explain how you can get to Chopta by public transport and the same will apply for Deoria Tal as well.

 From Rishikesh, finding a bus that can drop you at Kund will be easiest.
 Buses for Ukhimath are rare so do not rely on that.
 Just look for a bus for either Rudraprayag or Kund.
 If you started early in the morning, you should be able to get to Kund in by about 1 or 2 PM.
 Once you reach Kund, you will easily be able to find shared cabs (sumo) for Ukhimath from the Bus stand itself; and thereafter from Ukhimath to Chopta.

-Same logic will apply for Sari Village as well.
+The same logic will apply for Sari Village as well.
 Once you reach Ukhimath, look for a shared cab that is going to Sari otherwise find the one going towards Chopta and talk to the driver.
 These cabs cover the entire region so he will either drop you at Sari and then go to Chopta; or drop you while he is coming back from Chopta.

 Rishikesh to Chopta Bus Fare

 This entire journey from Rishikesh to either Chopta or Sari by Bus and shared cabs will cost you about Rs.
 400 approximately.